bvucode/crosvm-on-android/network.md

 ```
 SSH into the Phone

-Grab the IP Address of the phone from its setting page or in terminal Ip r
+Grab the IP Address of the phone from its setting page or in terminal Ip a

 On your technician machine(PC, Phone with Termux)
 ```